------

 Fact Sheet

-Location * Parking * Ticket Prices * Films * Publicity * Web Site
+Location * Parking * Ticket Prices * Films * Publicity * On the Web

 Location

 In downtown Ann Arbor, at 603 East Liberty Street (between State and Division).
-It's right across the street from the downtown Borders store.
-Freeway access includes the Main Street exit from M-14, the Plymouth Road exit from I-23, and the State Street exit from I-94.
+Freeway access includes the Main Street exit from M-14, the State Street exit from I-94, and the Jackson Road exit from I-94.

 Back to Top